grzesiek110/teststory/README.md

 # TestStory
-## VSC Editior for scrum stories with acceptance criteria as e2e tests
+## VSC Editor for scrum stories with acceptance tests

 &nbsp;